COMP-345-SP-23/comp345-proj02-knockoff-walmart/README.md

 ## Project 02 - Grocery Store Management System

-Quick Start Guide: Clone this repository and run the main method in GroceryStoreUI.java
+Quick Start Guide: Clone this repository and run the main method in GroceryStoreUI.java Please note that many tests need to be run one at a time

 Names:
 Arabella, Matthew, Mark, Elizabeth